- Are Mangoes Good for Your Baby?

 - Add all the ingredients into a blender or a food processor.

-- Blend them until they have a smooth, creamy texture.
+- Blend them until you have a smooth, creamy mixture.

 - Pour the blended mixture into popsicle moulds.

 - Freeze them overnight.

 Based on how much your baby prefers to eat, you can half fill the moulds with the mixture.
 This makes for a great treat for adults too!